top of page

 Is Good Therapy Only For the Rich?

-An acquaintance recently asked me to recommend a suitable marriage counselor for her.
-I gave her the names of some trusted colleagues but warned her that they work in private practice, so it was going to cost.
+An acquaintance recently asked me to recommend a marriage counselor for her.
+I gave her the names of some trusted colleagues, but warned her that they work in private practice, so it would likely be costly.
 I also offered to look at the list of those who accept her insurance, to let her know if any names looked familiar.
 She opted to call the private names first.
 This friend and her husband are hard-working professionals, but they have significant expenses and not unlimited funds.
-When she heard their hourly rates, she echoed the frustrated sentiments of so many clients and would-be clients: Why does therapy have to be so expensive?
+When she heard their hourly rates, she echoed the frustrated sentiments of so many clients and would-be clients:

 The short answer is: It doesn’t.